What Is TV Attribution and How Does It Work?

-The MNTN Team | 7 Min Read
+The MNTN Team | 8 Min Read

-The digital era continues to transform TV advertising, and Connected TV (CTV) has firmly overtaken traditional linear viewing in reach and engagement.
+The digital era continues to transform TV advertising, and Connected TV (CTV) has firmly overtaken traditional linear viewing in terms of reach and engagement.
 In 2025, U.S. CTV ad spend is projected to reach north of $33 billion, with completion rates routinely between 90 – 98%.

 As marketers navigate the evolving CTV and OTT landscape, they need reliable ways to measure how TV performs against tangible business outcomes.
 That’s where TV attribution models come in: they connect television exposure with real customer actions.
 But how does it work?
 Let’s dive in.